enricopiseddu/lendingPool/README.md

 <hr />

 #### 5.2.5 Tests on setting reserves as collateral
-**_Initialization_**   The owner deploys two contracts representing ERC20 tokens: "T1" and "T2" with an initial balance of 10.000 each one.
+**_Initialization_**   The owner deploys the LP and two contracts representing ERC20 tokens: "T1" and "T2" with an initial balance of 10.000 each one.
 Next, the owner adds T1 and T2 in the LP, he distributes 10.000 T1 to Bob and 10.000 T2 to Alice.
 Finally, Bob deposits all his T1 tokens to the Lending Pool as collateral.

 **_Proposed tests_**
 Tests are: